 Aquinas High School is accredited by AdvancED—Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI).
 The school is governed by the policies and procedures of the Catholic Schools Office within the Diocese of Savannah.
 At the local level, an Advisory Board and various committees work with the school’s administration to advance the mission of the school.

-The school seal is a circular device, around which are inscribed the name of the school, a cross symbolic of the Christian faith, and a shamrock symbolic of the Fightin’ Irish athletic teams.
-The shield inside the collar shows the Diocese of Savannah coat of arms in the upper left.
+The school seal is a circular device, around which are inscribed the name of the school, a shamrock symbolic of the Fightin’ Irish athletic teams, and 1957, the year of our founding.
+The symbols in the middle are the Diocese of Savannah coat of arms in the upper left.
 In the upper right, the Fleur-de-lis Cross, part of the Dominican escutcheon, is symbolic of the school’s great patron, St. Thomas Aquinas.
-The coat of arms of the Sisters of St. Joseph is in the lower left, and the symbol of the Marist Brothers is in the lower right.
-The seal was adopted in 1963.
+A lily with a carpenter's square, symbolic of St. Joseph, represents the Sisters of St. Joseph in the lower left, and the symbol of the Marist Brothers is in the lower right.
+The seal was adopted in 1963 and revised in 2021.